-- The monastery's medieval cloister, the crypt chapel, the magnificent rooms of the princely palace, the former stables, and the princely treasury are all open to visitors. - The Thurn und Taxis Schlossfestspiele festival featuring international music greats from all genres is held every July. - The Romantic Christmas Market is known well beyond Regensburg's borders.
+- " The monastery's medieval cloister, the crypt chapel, the magnificent rooms of the princely palace, the former stables, and the princely treasury are all open to visitors. - " The Thurn und Taxis Schlossfestspiele festival featuring international music greats from all genres is held every July. - " The Romantic Christmas Market is known well beyond Regensburg's borders ocniui prominent monasteries